E-journals: frequently asked questions

 How does the Library get its e-journals?

 In most cases we have to either hold a subscription to a particular title or a subscription to a service that gives access to e-journals.
-There very few e-journals that are available free, but the general rule is "if we don't subscribe to it we don't have access to it".
+Very few e-journals are available free (although there is a growing trend towards Open Access), but the general rule is "if we don't subscribe to it we don't have access to it".

 How can I tell which journals the Library has online?

-You need to use E-journals Finder.
+For the most comprehensive listing you need to use the E-journals Finder.
 You can:

 How do I access e-journals?